One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data

 \paragraph{Tabular representation learning.} Tabular representation learning focuses on building models that can generalize across diverse tabular domains.
-The pioneering work in this area is TabPFN, a tabular foundation model for supervised learning.
-TabPFN was proposed in \cite{hollmann2023tabpfn} and subsequently improved in \cite{hollmann2025accurate}.
+The pioneering work in this area is TabPFN, proposed in \cite{hollmann2023tabpfn} and improved in \cite{hollmann2025accurate}.
 Since TabPFN's introduction, numerous variants have emerged to address scalability and performance limitations, as well as further work aimed at clarifying its internal representations \citep{zhang2025tabpfnmodelruleall,ye2025closer}.
 Recent advances include TabICL \citep{qu2025tabicl}, a scalable foundation model that extends supervised learning capabilities to datasets with up to 500K samples through a novel two-stage architecture with column-then-row attention mechanisms.
 Other notable models include MITRA \citep{MITRA}, a tabular foundation model pre-trained on purely synthetic data from a mix of random classifiers/regressors, and Toto \citep{cohen2025timedifferentobservabilityperspective}, which is optimized for time series forecasting on observability metrics.
 Additionally, CausalFM \citep{ma2025foundationmodelscausalinference} enables Bayesian causal inference through structural causal model priors similar to TabPFN, while DO-PFN \citep{robertson2025dopfnincontextlearningcausal} extends the PFN framework to estimate counterfactual distributions from observational data.